ALBERT FLEGENHEIMER MEMORIAL/NEXT GENERATION SCHOLARSHIPS

 The Central District Scholarship is funded by donations from the members of the Central District Board of Michigan Sugar Company and the Central District Grower Members.
-Up to two $500 scholarships are awarded to two deserving high school seniors, or college freshmen, who have participated in the Michigan Sugar Youth Sugarbeet Program for a minimum of one year and completed a sugarbeet project.
+Up to two $500 scholarships are awarded to two deserving high school seniors, or college first-year students, who have participated in the Michigan Sugar Youth Sugarbeet Program for a minimum of one year and completed a sugarbeet project.
 Applicants must live in the Central District of the Michigan Sugar Company growing area.
-A written essay must be submitted by December 31 of the prior year for which applicant is applying (see Requirements for details).
-Requirements
+A written essay must be submitted by March 31 (see Requirements for details and application).

 The Michigan campus of Northwood University administers this scholarship on behalf of the Michigan Sugar Company.
-The $1,000 scholarship provides monies to deserving students enrolled in the Hotel Restaurant/Resort Management program.
+The $1,000 scholarship provides monies to deserving students majoring in any of the following courses of study: hospitality, business management, operation and supply chain, marketing, advertising, finance and accounting.
 Awards for the scholarship will be based upon demonstrated financial need and academic merit.
-For an application, please contact the Northwood University Financial Aid Office at 4000 Whiting Drive, Midland, MI 48640; (989) 837-4230 or here for Northwood’s Financial Aid Website.
+Preference will be given to students from an agricultural background.
+For an application, please contact the Northwood University Financial Aid Office at 4000 Whiting Drive, Midland, MI 48640; (989) 837-4230 or click here for Northwood’s Financial Aid Website.

 Betaseed, Inc., has awarded these scholarships since 2010 as a thank you to the communities and growers for their loyalty to, and partnership with, Betaseed.
 Betaseed believes that sugarbeets will continue to be one of the driving engines of Michigan’s local economies, so it is absolutely essential that future generations of sugarbeet growers remain engaged in the industry.
-Betaseed awards six $500 scholarships to qualifying high school seniors; two in each of the three Michigan Sugar Company Districts.
-Scholarship Application
+Betaseed awards three $1,000 scholarships to qualifying high school seniors; one scholarship in each of the three Michigan Sugar Company growing districts.

-America’s Farmers Grow Ag Leaders, sponsored by the Monsanto Fund, is again giving students the chance to earn a $1,500 scholarship in an ag-related field of study, with more than a half-million dollars in scholarships available.
-Grow Ag Leaders scholarships are available to students in rural communities residing in 1,331 eligible counties across 41 states.
-High school seniors and college students can visit www.GrowAgLeaders.com to learn more about the scholarship and may apply online through February 1 at FFA.org/scholarships.
+America’s Farmers Grow Ag Leaders, sponsored by the Bayer Fund, is again giving students the chance to earn a $1,500 scholarship in an ag-related field of study, with more than a half-million dollars in scholarships available.
+Grow Ag Leaders scholarships are available to students in rural communities residing in eligible counties across the United States.
+High school seniors and college students can visit www.americasfarmers.com/grow-ag-leaders/ to learn more about the scholarship and may apply online through February 1 at FFA.org/scholarships.